StevenBlack/hosts/readme.md

 You can add additional sources by placing them in the `data/` directory.
 Provide a copy of that new `hosts` file, and place its update url in `update.info`.
 The `updateHostsFile.py` routine will automatically refresh the `hosts` file from source each time a new amalgamated file is generated.

+## How do I incorporate my own hosts?

+If you have custom host records, place them in file `myhosts`.
+The contents of this file are prepended to the amalgamated hosts file during the update process.

 ## Using updateHostsFile.py